What integration methods are available for PayPal for Marketplaces?

-To sign up merchants to your Connected-path marketplace, you post a PayPal signup link on your website and PayPal does the rest.
-If a merchant doesn't already have a PayPal Business account, we'll guide them to create one.
-Once the merchant's Business account is activated, they must agree to allow the partner to make payments on their behalf.
+To sign up merchants and sellers to your Connected-path marketplace, you post a PayPal signup link on your website and PayPal does the rest.
+If the merchant doesn't already have a PayPal account, we'll guide them to create one.
+Once the PayPal account is activated, they must agree to allow the partner to make payments on their behalf.

 You have three options for setting up Connected-path merchants: